Sponsor and status

 110th Congress (2007–2009)

-This bill was introduced on December 6, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 2007, in a previous session of Congress, but it did not receive a vote.

 Dec 6, 2007